-Kiosk Mode in Windows 10 is not new.
-If you have seen Windows Desktop on TV screens on the Airport or railways station, and even when printing your boarding pass, they all use this mode.
+Kiosk Mode in Windows 11/10 is not new.
+If you have seen Windows Desktop on TV screens at the Airport or railway station, and even when printing your boarding pass, they all use this mode.
 The purpose of the Kiosk Mode is to run one single application or webpage.
-However, Windows 10 has rolled out some improvements in Kiosk mode along with Edge.
+However, Windows 11/10 has rolled out some improvements in Kiosk mode and Edge.
 Let’s take a look at them.

-Starting with Windows 10 v1809, the Kiosk mode now offers a wizard experience that walks you through the setup flow, including the option to create a Kiosk account.
+The Kiosk mode now offers a wizard experience that walks you through the setup flow, including the option to create a Kiosk account.
 You can also choose to automatically sign in on device start with this account.
-This makes sure all you need to boot the computer, and Kiosk mode starts.
+This ensures all you need to boot the computer, and Kiosk mode starts.

 Next comes Microsoft Edge.
 When you choose Edge in Kiosk mode, the wizard will offer two options for running it running in single-app assigned access.